Augusto Santos Silva: Minister of Foreign Affairs, 2015–2022

 From the beginning of 2015, Silva served as Minister of Foreign Affairs in the government of Prime Minister António Costa.
 In domestic and international deal-making, Santos Silva and Costa are widely seen as astute negotiators, having been building close ties with other Southern European governments during their time in office.

 In a diplomatic row over Venezuela's jailing of Portuguese supermarket managers on charges of gouging food prices, Silva summoned the Venezuelan ambassador to Lisbon in September 2018 and demanded that the problem be resolved swiftly.

 In 2020, Santos Silva categorically ruled out joining the so-called 17+1 group of eastern and south-eastern European countries that co-operate on China’s Belt and Road Initiative (BRI), saying this was “not Portugal’s geopolitical space”.

-President of the Assembly of the Republic, 2022–present
+President of the Assembly of the Republic, 2022–March 2024

 After the 2022 parliamentary election, Santos Silva was elected as President of the Assembly of the Republic, receiving 156 votes in favor, out of the 230 members of Parliament.

 Other activities

 Silva is also an author, his two most recent works being Os valores da esquerda democrática: vinte teses oferecidas ao escrutínio público ("The values of the democratic Left: twenty propositions for public scrutiny" – 2010), and A sociologia e o debate público: estudos sobre a relação entre conhecer e agir ("Sociology and public debate: studies on the relation between knowing and acting" – 2006).
 Additionally, he has served as a columnist for the Jornal de Notícias, Público, and TVI 24.

-Silva has also been documented attending a Bilderberg Group meeting in Ottawa Canada.
+Silva has also been documented attending a Bilderberg Group meeting in Ottawa, Canada.